 Depending on how the policy was set up, full-time, part-time, seasonal, and variable employees can be eligible for commuter benefits.
 Commuter eligibility is separate from medical eligibility.
 You can choose to offer commuter benefits to any employment class (including full-time, part-time, variable, and seasonal).

 If you’d like to change your company’s commuter eligibility restrictions, please reach out to our team for assistance.

 Owners taking owner’s draws and 2% or greater shareholders of an S Corporation are not eligible to participate in commuter benefits.

-Employees can enroll or make changes anytime once the benefit is set up.
 For first-time enrollees, the cutoff to enroll is the 10th of the following month (ex: enroll by July 10th for August benefits).
 After their initial enrollment, employees have until 2 days before the end of each month to make changes for the following month (ex: make changes by January 30th for February benefits).

 Commuter benefits cards will be sent in the mail before the benefits start.

 You can change your commuter benefit elections at any time once your benefit is active.
 If this is your first enrollment and you've already submitted the amount, please reach out to our team at [email protected] to make the change.

 Changes must be submitted 2 days before the last of a month in order to take effect on the first day of the following month.
 For example, if you want changes to take effect May 1st, you must submit your change in Gusto by April 28th.